NecsusECS/Necsus/README.md

 ### Design

-Necsus was born out of the idea that Nim's macros could drastically reduce the boilerplate required for using ECS.
+Necsus was born out of the idea that Nim's macros could drastically reduce the boilerplate required for using ECS without adding a heavy DSL layer.

 * Entities are managed on your behalf.
-Under the covers, they're just ints.
+Under the covers, they're represented as an `int32`
-* Components are just regular Nim objects.
-Pretty much any object can be be used as a component.
+* Components are regular Nim types.
+Just about any type can be be used as a component.
-* Systems are just Nim procs.
-They get access to the broader application state through their arguments
+* Systems are `proc`s.
+They get access to the broader application state through arguments with special types; called directives
-* Systems and components are wired together automatically into a proc called an "app".
-Running your app is as simple as calling the genereated proc.
+* Systems and components are wired together automatically into a `proc` called an "app".
+Running your app is as simple as calling the genereated `proc`.

 ### An example